 How Long Does a Copyright Last

-Note: If the work was created before 1978, the term of protection may be different.
+Note: If the work was created before 1978, the term of copyright protection may be different.
 For example, a work published before 1989 was subject to copyright notice requirements.
 If those requirements were not met, the work may be in the public domain.
 If you are trying to determine the term of protection for a work created before 1978 we suggest you review the U.S. Copyright Office’s Circular to determine term of protection for these works.

 Questions to Determine How Long a Copyright Lasts